Demonix-TB/png-viewer/README.md

 # png-viewer
-.png file extension image opener/viewer without the use of nearly any external libraries (curse you zlib, haha)
+.png file extension image opener/viewer without the use of nearly any external libraries